Next German federal election

-The next German federal election to elect the members of the 22nd Bundestag, following the recent 23 February 2025 election, will be held before 26 March 2029.
+A federal election will be held in Germany on or before 25 March 2029 to elect the members of the 22nd Bundestag.

 Background

 Date assignment

 The Basic Law and the Federal Election Act provide that regular federal elections must be held on a Sunday or on a national holiday (Note: In Germany, with the exception of the German Unity Day, all holidays are determined on the state level, and because of that, they do not necessarily apply for all German states.
 Currently, legal holidays in all states are New Year's Day, Good Friday, Easter Monday, Labour Day, Ascension Day, Whit Monday, German Unity Day, First Christmas Day, and Second Christmas Day (Boxing Day).) no earlier than 46 and no later than 48 months after the start of a legislative session.
-The 21st Bundestag was constituted on March 25, 2025 and has therefore been in session for months.
+The 21st Bundestag was constituted on 25 March 2025 and has therefore been in session for months.
 Accordingly, a scheduled federal election would have to take place on one of the following dates: